pybricks/support/README.md

 If you are looking for help with anything Pybricks, you are in the right place.

-Click the link below for the issue tracker.
-Use this to report bugs, request features or ask for help.
+Click the link below for the discussion group.
+Use this to share your project, request features or ask for help.

-**:arrow_right: [Pybricks support and general discussion](https://github.com/pybricks/support/issues) :arrow_left:**
+**:arrow_right: [Pybricks support and general discussion](https://github.com/pybricks/support/discussions) :arrow_left:**

 If you just want to chat, you can join us on Gitter.

 **:arrow_right: [Pybricks community chat](https://gitter.im/pybricks/community) :arrow_left:**

+If you think you found a bug, first try searching to see if it has already been reported.
+If in doubt, just open a new issue.

+**:arrow_right: [Pybricks bug tracker](https://github.com/pybricks/support/issues) :arrow_left:**

 # Documentation and Examples